funyapar-org/fuel-lab/_tools/fuel-advice.md

   // tyre pressure factor: assume recommended ~240kPa for many cars; if below by >10kPa then penalty let pressurePenalty = 0;
-  const recommendedPressure = 240; // assume; user can adjust earlier in other tool if (tyrePressure < recommendedPressure - 10) pressurePenalty = clamp((recommendedPressure - tyrePressure) / recommendedPressure, 0, 0.2);
+  if (tyrePressure < recommendedPressure - 10) pressurePenalty = clamp((recommendedPressure - tyrePressure) / recommendedPressure, 0, 0.2);
   else pressurePenalty = 0;